yates13/sample_repo/README.md

 This repository is a sample repository for course github demonstrations.
-The scripts used in were generated for a disseration project.
+The scripts used within were generated for a disseration project.